ziqiangbuxiliuhao-dev/Matrix-Pencil-INCM/README.md

 These codes are associated with ongoing research on robust adaptive beamforming.
 The related manuscripts are currently **under peer review**.

+## Citation Notice

+The related manuscripts are currently **under peer review**, and the formal citation information is not yet available.

+**Any form of citation, reference, or academic use of this work must be made only after contacting the author in advance.**

+If you would like to cite this work, reproduce the results, or build upon the provided codes, please **contact the author before citation** to obtain the latest manuscript information and the recommended citation format.

 ## Repository Structure

 ```text